 An important part of managing your Steamworks Partner account is deciding who has access to your Applications, and what type of access you'd like to give them.
+The configuration you choose may differ based on your relationship of individual users and teams involved.
+For example, if you a game is being distributed on Steam by a publisher, then it's useful for both the publisher and the development studio to be set up with access to the game, even if payments for sales of the game will only go to one of the entities.
 There are a few ways to grant others access to your applications.

 You may also want to read more about how Applications